 Students should already be familiar with

-Then, Area of rectangle ABCD can be defined as = l*b
+- Then, the area of the rectangle ABCD can be calculated as l*b unit².

 Concept of Area of square: